blankse/opendxp/README.md

 how to persist the data efficiently and optimized for fast access.

 ### Agnostic and Universal Framework for your Data
-Due to the framework approach, Pimcore is very flexible and adapts perfectly to your needs.
+Due to the framework approach, OpenDXP is very flexible and adapts perfectly to your needs.
 Built on top of the well-known Symfony Framework you have a solid and modern foundation for your project.

 ### Extensible and huge Symfony Community